KULeuven-Diepenbeek/appdev-course/content/android/intents.md

 Keep the `plugin.serialization` **version** the same as your Kotlin version!
 See the [official kotlinx.serialization github repo](https://github.com/Kotlin/kotlinx.serialization) and the [official kotlin serialization docs](https://kotlinlang.org/docs/serialization.html) on how to install and use the plugin.
 Again, be mindful if you have a `.kts` Gradle build file or not (switch to Groovy above if appropriate).
 {{% /notice %}}

-Then, add an implementation dependency `    implementation("org.jetbrains.kotlinx:kotlinx-serialization-json:1.2.2")`.
-Lastly, update your `User` data class to add the `@Serializable` annotation that should get imported from the package `kotlinx.serialization`, and the Java `Serializable` interface to tell Android-specific methods it's a serializable object:
+Then, add an implementation dependency `    implementation("org.jetbrains.kotlinx:kotlinx-serialization-json:1.5.0")`.
+Lastly, update your `User` data class to add the `@Serializable` annotation that should get imported from the package `kotlinx.serialization`, and the Java `java.io.Serializable` interface to tell Android-specific methods it's a serializable object:

 ```kt
 @Serializable